12–15 minutes

 Submergence Village Kundia, Madhya Pradesh

-It was not easy to extend steadfast support to the Narmada Bachao Andolan (NBA), for being a woman in Nimad, Madhya Pradesh where patriarchy is strong.
+For a woman in Nimad, Madhya Pradesh, where patriarchy is so strong, it was not easy to participate in and extend steadfast support to the Narmada Bachao Andolan (NBA).
 This was particularly true during the formative years of the NBA.
-There would not be a program of NBA where Bhagvati, whom we affectionately called bhabhi, would not be there.
-She led by her quiet but unwavering presence, instilling great confidence among women – both young and old to be active in the NBA.
-Her presence at the frontlines of the NBA helped mobilise women and encourage them to participate in the struggle.
-Bhabhi’s entire family, both from her parent’s side and her in-law’s side have played a phenomenal role in the movement.
-Her home in Kundia for an extended period of time was like the extension of NBA office cum home where activists and supporters of the movement were welcomed any time of the day or night, all year around.
-Not only did the stream of NBA activists and supporters get a place to stay at their home, but were served sumptuous meals lovingly cooked by bhabhi and her sisters-in-law.
-And when the NBA went to the power centers of the country like Delhi, Bhopal, Mumbai, etc., bhabhi would cook and carry with her delicious home cooked food for activists that would last for days, while NBA campaigned in these faraway places.
-It was bhabhi’s warmth that strengthened the comradery among people and activists in the movement in midst of state repression and hostility.
+Yet, there was not a single program of the NBA where Bhagvati Patidar, whom we affectionately call bhabhi, would not be present.
+She led by her quiet but unwavering presence, and instilled great confidence among women – both young and old alike – to become active in the NBA.
+Her presence on the frontlines of the NBA helped mobilise women and encouraged them to participate in the struggle.
+Bhabhi’s entire family, both from her parent’s side as well as her in-law’s side have played a phenomenal role in the movement.
+For a long time, her home in Kundia was like an extension of an NBA office – a home where activists and supporters of the movement were welcomed any time of the day or night, all year around.
+In her family home, not only did the stream of NBA activists and supporters get a place to stay, but were served sumptuous meals lovingly cooked by Bhabhi and her sisters-in-law.
+And when the NBA teams travelled to the power centres of the country like Delhi, Bhopal, Mumbai, Bhabhi would cook and carry with her delicious home cooked food for activists that would last for days, while the NBA team campaigned in these faraway places.
+It was Bhabhi’s warmth that strengthened the camaraderie among people and activists in the movement in the midst of rampant state repression and hostility.

 Bhagvati bhabhi’s husband, Maheshbhai’s role in building the NBA and strengthening its presence in the submergence villages of Madhya Pradesh, is unmatched.
-A great mobiliser and orator, Maheshbhai was extremely popular among the oustees as well as the support groups of the movement.
+A great mobiliser and orator, Maheshbhai is extremely popular among the oustees as well as the support groups of the movement.
 Bhagvati bhabhi’s brother, Mohanbhai Patidar and his family has also played an extremely important role in the NBA.
 And later on, her daughters too played significant roles in the struggle.
-Belonging to such families, bhabhi remains a binding force in the NBA.
+Belonging to such maternal and marital families, Bhabhi remains a binding force in the NBA.

 Interview Duration: 0:52:46